LoganJFisher/TeXSend/README.md

   * Fix data loss in draft when toggling off compile (at the very least, disable the ability to type while compile is active)
     * If the disable route is taken, add a banner that appears in the draft window when compile is on, explaining that compile needs to be turned off to continue typing.
 * :gem: Features:
+  * Create an email signature template that helps bring attention to L4G
   * Remove current button control of, and create dedicated buttons to toggle TeX compile for:
     * Reply draft
     * Compose draft
   * Make it possible to right-click the TeX buttons to customize their shortcuts.
-    * How would that information be saved that wouldn't be wiped with a subsequent userscript update?
+    * Could this be saved to a config.json in the browser's local storage such that it wouldn't be lost with userscript updates, and would be resilient to deleting browser cookies?
   * Support for Gmail vertical split and horizontal split modes.
   * Add [TikZJax](https://github.com/kisonecat/tikzjax) support.
     * Completely unrelated to KaTeX, but should be compatible.